-There will be one Preliminary Review in mid-fall semester and one in mid-spring semester and two Formal Reviews, the first in January and the second in July near the end of the internship year.
+There will be one Preliminary Review in mid-fall semester and two Formal Reviews, the first in December and the second in July near the end of the internship year.
 Trainees will be informed of the actual dates of these reviews when they are scheduled.